danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0301 (en).md

 But Rainbow didn’t flinch.
 It was a pathetic trick to scare her.
 She charged straight in, trapping her enemy in midair.
 Before he could react, she swiftly slid to his back and grabbed him by the front legs, immobilizing him.
 Fast and furious, she ascended into the sky and then, like a comet, plummeted with him toward the earth, spinning wildly to prevent him from concentrating.

-Incapacitated by the incredible attack, Vainilla offered no resistance.
+Incapacitated by the incredible attack, Vanilla offered no resistance.
 His end had come.
 A violent explosion shook a small forest.

-Once the dust settled, Vainilla lay defeated on the ground, in the middle of a crater.
+Once the dust settled, Vanilla lay defeated on the ground, in the middle of a crater.
 At the last second, Rainbow Dash had released her opponent’s body, allowing him to crash into the ground.

 Victory and arrogance reflected in Rainbow Dash’s flight as she positioned herself over her opponent, placing a hoof on the head of the vanquished villain.